peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Deprecated.</b> This method may overflow.
 Use GetLowBitAsEInteger instead.

-Gets the lowest set bit in this number's absolute value.
-(This will also be the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).).
+Gets the bit position of the lowest set bit in this number's absolute value.
+(This will also be the position of the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).).

 <b>Return Value:</b>

-The lowest bit set in the number, starting at 0.
+The bit position of the lowest bit set in the number, starting at 0.
 Returns -1 if this value is 0.

 <a id="GetLowBitAsEInteger"></a>
 ### GetLowBitAsEInteger

     public PeterO.Numbers.EInteger GetLowBitAsEInteger();

-Gets the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
-(This will also be the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).).
+Gets the bit position of the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
+(This will also be the position of the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).).

 <b>Return Value:</b>

-The lowest bit set in the number, starting at 0.
+The bit position of the lowest bit set in the number, starting at 0.
 Returns -1 if this value is 0 or odd.

+<a id="GetLowBitAsInt64"></a>
+### GetLowBitAsInt64

+    public long GetLowBitAsInt64();

+Gets the bit position of the lowest set bit in this number's absolute value, in the form of a 64-bit signed integer.
+(This will also be the position of the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).).

+<b>Return Value:</b>

+The bit position of the lowest bit set in the number, starting at 0.
+Returns -1 if this value is 0 or odd.
+Returns 2^63 - 1 (  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if this number is other than zero but the lowest set bit is at 2^63 - 1 or greater.
+(Use  `GetLowBitAsEInteger`  instead if the application relies on the exact value of the lowest set bit position.)

 <a id="GetSignedBit_int"></a>
 ### GetSignedBit